The K10 dashboard is broken up into a number of different sections. A brief description is provided in the sections

 Below the policy management section of the dashboard, you will find activity data.
 This consists of a graph that shows all activity in the system.
 As there are no default policies, you will not see any activity after the initial install but, once policies are defined, the graph will start displaying activity.
 Mousing over the graph will display action information such as status, action duration, action start time, and action completion time.

 Some of the same activity information can also be viewed in tabular form under the graph.
 In particular, the dashboard first displays a summary of activity in the system including total actions, average action duration, number of data artifacts, the size of those artifacts, etc.

 Following the activity and artifact summary, information on recent actions is displayed.
-This includes the policy that generated the action, the action phases, type of generated artifacts, and the start and completion times.
-You can also filter the displayed actions by the originating policy, type of action, failed actions, and completed actions.
+This includes the Policy that generated the action which may include the number of child actions, the number of applications included in the Policy run, and start and completion times.
+The display for manual actions, such as manual snapshots, will be slightly different listing the phases and number of artifacts included in the action.
+You can also filter the displayed actions by the originating Policy, type of action, failed actions, and completed actions.